The Magic of Cyclical Ketosis

 “Pizza” seems like a strange thing to see on a site about keto living, doesn’t it?
 Let me first just say that pizza is definitely NOT a keto food (although there are a lot of great recipes out there for keto pizza), nor am I recommending you eat it.
 But I’m talking about it here because it was pizza that gave me my initial first-hand experience with the benefits of cyclical ketosis.

 I’m the type who likes to research something to death before I start to do it so I can be sure I’m doing it perfectly (insert eye roll here!
 LOL).
-Keto was no exception, so I was familiar (in theory) with the concept of cyclical ketosis from pretty early on.
+Keto was no exception, so I was familiar (at least in theory) with the concept of cyclical ketosis from pretty early on.

 When I finally started eating keto though, I would get frustrated whenever I hit a plateau with my weight loss.
 Call it a senior moment or selective memory – maybe a little of both – but I kind of “forgot” about the whole concept of occasionally adding additional (healthy) carbs to my diet.

-One night, out of sheer frustration at being stuck in my weight loss despite believing I was doing everything right, I had one of those “the-heck-with-this” moments and decided to eat a slice of pizza for dinner with my son.
+One night, out of sheer frustration at being stuck in my weight loss, I had one of those “the-heck-with-this” moments and decided to eat a slice of pizza for dinner with my son.
 I had every intention of getting right back on the keto wagon the next day, and had decided I was willing to accept the guilt and temporary setback of having “cheated“.

 So I got up the next morning and weighed myself.
 I figured I would just assess the damage and then get myself back on track.
 But when I stepped on that scale – lo and behold! – I had actually lost weight!
 What?!